 Navient Funding, LLC (formerly known as SLM Funding LLC) (referred to herein as "Navient Funding") is the depositor.
-Navient Credit Finance Corporation (formerly known as SLM Education Credit Finance Corporation), which together with its successors in interest we sometimes refer to as Navient CFC in this prospectus, is the sole member of Navient Funding.
+Navient Credit Finance Corporation, which together with its successors in interest we sometimes refer to as Navient CFC in this prospectus, is the sole member of Navient Funding.
 It became the sole member of the depositor on June 29, 2004.
 Prior to that date, the Student Loan Marketing Association, which was liquidated on December 29, 2004, was the depositor's sole member.
 The depositor was incorporated in Delaware as SLM Funding Corporation on July 25, 1995, was converted to a limited liability company on December 31, 2002 and changed its name to Navient Funding, LLC on May 2, 2014.